aubreyrjones/lemon-py/README.md

 # Overview

-This project wraps the Lemon parser generator.
-If you aren't sure what a parser generator is, this is maybe not something you need.
+This project augments the Lemon parser generator with a high-level parse tree interface, grammar action DSL, and an integrated, configurable lexer allowing the creation of an entire standalone, object-oriented parser from a single input grammar file.
+The entire parser is written in native C/C++, and the parser interface is made comfortably available to both C++ and Python3 applications.

+If you're unsure what this is for and if you need it, this is the first piece that a software compiler uses to understand input code.
+On its own, it is not a compiler or parser for any language, but allows you to (more) easily create parsers for use in your own projects.

 lemon-py provides facilities to compile a EBNF grammar and a lexer definition into a standalone native module for Python 3.x or (with a